xiao-mantou/GamingTweaks/README.md

 ### Devices

-* Disable integrated audio device if you use an add-on soundcard
+* Disable integrated audio device if you use an add-on soundcard, only Audio Pro's might need several soundcards for different out-/input devices.
 * Disable all unused integrated peripherals (Network, Serial, Parallel Ports, etc.)